Campbell-Muscle-Lab/FiberSim/docs/pages/demos/length_changes/steps/steps.md

 ---
 layout: default
-title: Steady-state
+title: Steps
 has_children: false
-parent: Length-tension
+parent: Length-changes
 grand_parent: Demos
 nav_order: 1
 ---

-# Steady-state
+# Steps

 ## Overview

-This demo shows how to simulate the steady-state passive and active length-tension curves for a model.
+This demo shows how to simulate the force responses to steps of different sizes.

 ## What this demo does

 This demo:

-+ Runs a set of simulations
++ Runs a set of simulations with step stretches of different sizes imposed at different activation levels
-+ Each simulation calculates the properties of a half-sarcomere held at a different length
-+ In each simulation, the fiber starts relaxed but is then maximally activated
-+ Once the simulations have finished, the data are analyzed to determine the passive, active, and total length-tension curves

 ## Instructions

 If you need help with these step, check the [installation instructions](../../../installation/installation.html).